Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Leicester and are not the council.
 About us

-The Adult Social Care Scrutiny Commission of Leicester City Council met on Thursday 12 March 2026 to discuss a range of important issues concerning adult social care services.
-Key topics scheduled for consideration included the Care Quality Commission's inspection report for the Leicester City Council Reablement Service, strategies to combat social isolation and loneliness, and the department's equality and diversity development plans for the upcoming year.
-The commission also reviewed the annual report on adult social care complaints and commendations for 2024/25, and the Social Care and Education department's priorities and performance reports for 2026/27.
+The Adult Social Care Scrutiny Commission of Leicester City Council met on Thursday 12 March 2026 to discuss a range of important topics concerning the department's services and performance.
+Key areas scheduled for review included the Care Quality Commission's inspection report for the Reablement Service, strategies to combat social isolation and loneliness, and the department's equality and diversity development plans for the upcoming year.
+The commission also reviewed the annual report on adult social care complaints and commendations for 2024/25, and the Social Care and Education department's priorities and performance ambitions for 2026/27.

 Leicester City Council Reablement Service: Care Quality Commission Inspection

-The commission was scheduled to receive and consider the Care Quality Commission's (CQC) inspection report for the Leicester City Council Reablement Service.
-This service, which provides domiciliary care, was inspected in December 2025 and received an overall rating of 'Outstanding'.
-The report detailed findings across five key areas: Safe, Effective, Caring, Responsive, and Well-led.
-Four of these areas were rated 'Outstanding', with one rated 'Good'.
-The report highlighted the service's collaborative approach with health and social care partners, its commitment to continuous learning and improvement, and the positive experiences of people who had used the service.
-The report recommended that the commission note the CQC report and commend the efforts of the staff and managers involved.
+The commission was scheduled to consider the Care Quality Commission's (CQC) inspection report for the Leicester City Council Reablement Service.
+This service, which provides domiciliary care and is regulated by the CQC, had previously been rated as 'Good' in 2017.
+The report detailed the findings of a recent inspection conducted in December 2025, which assessed the service against five key areas: Safe, Effective, Caring, Responsive, and Well-led.
+The report indicated that the service had achieved an 'Outstanding' overall rating, with four of the five key areas rated as outstanding and one as good.
+The report highlighted the service's commitment to continuous learning and improvement, noting that no specific action plan would be developed in response to the inspection findings due to their overwhelmingly positive nature.
+The commission was recommended to note the report and commend the efforts of the staff and managers.

 Social Isolation and Loneliness